Millionaire Crash Course

 The first thing to do is to open a brokerage account.
 Take a look at StockBrokers.com because they review all of the best brokers and tell you what the cheapest commissions and other promotions are.

 The second thing to do is to subscribe to a few stock selection newsletters to help you stay on top of the stock market and to get a constant flow of ideas.
 Read our review of the best stock newsletter service.
-Our favorite, and the one that performed the BEST in 2016, 2017, 2018, and 2019 is the Motley Fool’s Stock Advisor Service.
+Our favorite, and the one that has performed the best over the last 20 years is the Motley Fool’s Stock Advisor service.
 Their service has a track record of stock picks that are up over 500% compared to the SP500’s 85% over the same time period.
 This is the BEST VALUE to help you get excellent stock picks to help you start building a stock portfolio.
 CLICK HERE now to get their latest picks.

 The third thing to do is to use the virtual trading component of this WallStreetSurvivor.com site and practice investing with a virtual $100,000.
 Use this virtual trading site to learn to invest and experiment with trading strategies.
 Don’t worry if you make mistakes–better to lose our fake money then your real money later.